 Michael Chapdelaine has had an unusual trajectory in his musical life, from a self-described illiterate, self-taught electric guitarist to a serious but rebellious classical student to a prize-winning classical and steel-string virtuoso and music professor.
 In the summer of 2019, Chapdelaine told his life story to San Francisco composer and guitarist Dennis Hayes, who then felt moved to compose a piece.
 “Within 36 hours, ‘Chapdelaine’ fell under my fingers,” Hayes says.

-Though Hayes composed the song on a steel-string, Chapdelaine performs it on a classical, and it works equally well on both guitar types.
+Though Hayes composed the song on a steel-string, Chapdelaine performs it on a classical in the video above, and it works equally well on both guitar types.
 The piece is in a fairly uncommon tuning—lowest note to highest, F A C G C D—in which strings 1 and 4 are lowered a whole step from standard, and strings 2 and 6 are raised a half step.
 “I learned this tuning from Canadian guitar god Erick Turnbull,” Hayes says.
 “It’s a modal portal that makes certain arrangements possible.”

 While “Chapdelaine” isn’t forbiddingly difficult, it’s important to fall into the spirit of the piece, and to dial in a contrast between the A and B sections.
 “The outer A sections are rock ’n’ roll, freedom, anarchy, bad boy.
 Really go with that,” Chapdelaine says.
 “The B section is all the stuff that might happen to that same spirit when you throw in discipline, knowledge, inquisitiveness, humility.
 Oh man, Dennis really nailed this work!”